robert-ancell/jpegsuite/README.md

 `32x32xN_grayscale.jpg`
 The reference greyscale image in bit depths from 2-16 bits.

+`NxMx8_grayscale.jpg`
+Small images of size 1x1 to 16x16.

 `32x32x8_grayscale_predictorN.jpg`
 The reference greyscale image using each of the predictor methods.